Rheumatoid arthritis (RA) can be mild, moderate, or severe, and symptoms vary from person to person.

 - the stage of RA

 - your symptom severity and degree of inflammation

 - how long you’ve been living with RA

-- NSAIDs and steroids reduce inflammation.
+- Nonsteroidal anti-inflammatory drugs and steroids can reduce inflammation.

 - Biologic drugs work specifically on the immune system to change the body’s inflammatory response.